Accounting: Accounting: Actions: Reconciliation

 To get started, navigate to the Accounting app.

-Once you're on the bank statement page, you'll see all of the bank statements that have been imported into Odoo either manually or through any automatic bank synchronization that you have set up.
+Once you're on the bank statement page, you'll see all of the bank statements that have been added into Odoo either manually or through any automatic bank synchronization that you have set up.
 For more information on setting up your bank statements, please see the Setting up a Bank Account document.

 Select the bank statement that you would like to reconcile.

-Reconciling Via Payment Matching
+Using Payment Matching

 Good to Know!

-You can use a reconciliation model to manually reconcile bank statement lines to the correct account without needing to select it from the Accounts drop down menu.
+You can use a Reconciliation Model to manually reconcile bank statement lines to the correct account without needing to select it from the Accounts drop-down menu.

 See our documentation on Reconciliation Models for more information and details.

-Cancelling Reconciled Payments
+Canceling Reconciled Payments